GLP (Good Laboratory Practice) | How To Implement

 Validation is one of the most important key requirements of GLP and it includes:

-GLP and Mini-validation
+GLP and Verification/Mini-validation

-Mini-validation is performed during pharmaceutical developments to see the authenticity of the developed method under GLP condition.
+Method Verification/Mini-validation is performed during pharmaceutical developments to see the authenticity of the developed method under GLP condition.
 It is performed prior to complete validation or as per regulatory requirement.

-DQ, IQ, OQ, PQ and GLP
+DQ, IQ, OQ, PQ, and GLP

 • DQ (design qualification): DQ must meet the user specification.
 For example, if the user requires HPLC with binary gradient system, an isocratic HPLC system will not solve the purpose.
 The necessary and sufficient condition is that there will be no validation if system does not satisfy the user’s requirement.